RayaneHajjar/google_drive_security/README.md

 ### Setting up Gmail account
 1. Go to (https://myaccount.google.com).
 2. Select ‘Security’ from the left menu.
 3. Click ‘App passwords’ under Signing in to Google.
+(It's only shown if you have enabled the 2-Step Verification)
 4. Select ‘other(custom name)’ on Select app.
 Enter your custom name.
 Select ‘Windows Computer’ on Select device.
 Click ‘Generate’.
 Copy the password to paste it inside the application.

 ### Running the App